A SEAL pup is making good progress after undergoing surgery at a Penzance based veterinary practice to repair a badly damaged flipper.

 “The best course of action to save Purple’s flipper and enable him to swim normally again was to partially amputate the broken bone and remove any infected tissue.
 We were really pleased with how the surgery went.
 During the operation and while Purple was under the anaesthetic, we had a team of vets and nurses monitoring Purple and helping him to breathe throughout the procedure, to ensure the best possible outcome.

-“Purple’s recovery is progressing well and the surgical wound, which is about 6 inches long, is healing nicely.
+“Purple’s recovery is progressing well and the surgical wound, which is about six inches long, is healing nicely.
 We have been receiving updates from the Sanctuary and Sam has been visiting the centre to carry out post-operative checks.”

 After being asked to provide veterinary care to its seals, Rosevean Veterinary Practice will be performing health checks on pups brought to the Sanctuary during the current breeding season and treating any wounds or health conditions.